meshhq/MeshStudioWebsite/content/blog/2018-05-08-react-native-navigation.md

 ### Setting Up A Tab Navigator

-Unlike a traditional React components, `react-navigation` components aren’t implemented as a Component subclass; they’re created via a custom constructor function that can take in a number of different options.
+Unlike a traditional React component, `react-navigation` components aren’t implemented as a Component subclass; they’re created via a custom constructor function that can take in a number of different options.

 Let’s start by opening up our `App.js` file and removing the `<View />` component and the three `<Text />` components in `render()`.
 Now add the import statement at the top of the file.